Nosy Neighbor Virtual Homestead & Garden Tour

 Interested in participating in the Nosy Neighbor Virtual Homestead & Garden Tour?
 All you have to do is take pictures or video of your garden/homestead and post them to your blog, website or photo-hosting site.

 I thought, well yes, I am a nosy neighbor and I’d like a peek into other people’s gardens and urban homesteads!
 While this year is smaller than normal, I’m always happy to share, so here is an update on what’s going on with my Summer 2011 garden.
-Also, if you’re new here, I’m also involved with some friends and family over at Mount Royal Farms.
-While I don’t raise chickens in my own yard, I’m happy to participate over there.

 The current garden consists of 3 raised beds; two which are 4’x5′ and one large U-shaped bed.
 We’ve been gardening in this space for over 10 years but two years ago we ripped out the old beds and put in new, taller ones.
 The first two years we used the no-dig gardening method which layered hay, straw and compost.
 While I think it worked well, this year we decided to save a little time and money and just go with filling the two small beds and part of the large one with the remnants of last year’s soil and supplementing with bagged organic soil.
 The garden plot takes of half of our terraced hillside space and is about 15’x20′.
 The fruit trees are below on a much narrower terrace.

 This year’s garden is doing pretty well even though I’m only using half of the space.
 Of our five tomato plants, one is not doing so well, suffering from the same issues we seem to have every year with at least a few plants; blossom end rot.
-Of the remaining four, two have ripe tomatoes and the other two should be ready some time later this month.
+Of the remaining four, two have ripe tomatoes and the other two should be ready sometime later this month.
 I’m pleased I staggered the planting, but I’m not really getting enough yield all at once to make a large batch of marinara sauce or tomato soup, my summer garden staples.
 Next year I will go back to planting more tomatoes.

 The single zucchini and yellow squash each yield more than we can eat and for the first time ever I’ve successfully grown globe eggplants.
 The two Japanese eggplants are only doing so-so.

 The dozen basil plants have yielded a few pounds of basil so far and I’ve already put two batches of pesto into the freezer.
-Besides the basil, I’ve got pots filled with sage, parsley and mint on my patio as well as self seeding oregano, two different lavenders, and two rosemary bushes which are so large they have to be contained with hedge clippers.
+Besides the basil, I’ve got pots filled with sage, parsley and mint on my patio as well as self-seeding oregano, two different lavenders, and two rosemary bushes which are so large they have to be contained with hedge clippers.

 The yard is also home to four fruit trees.
 In the photo below, the newest addition, an apricot (at left), was a bare root stick just a few months ago.
 I hope we will get our first fruit in a few years.
 Top right is a very old Meyer lemon tree and bottom right a large persimmon for which I battle the squirrels every year for the fruit.
 We also have a 20 foot tall, ten year old avocado tree which just began giving us avocados large enough to eat last year.